Which statement best describes the law of conservation of energy? | Study Prep in Pearson+

-Which of the following best states the law of conservation of energy?
+Which equation represents the law of conservation of energy in a closed system?

 Table of contents